 In these studios he produced most of his work, often arranging them into groups.
 The studio and the arrangement of the sculptures in relation to the space and to the other works surrounding them became integral to each sculpture.
 So much so that he often refused to sell them, if he did he would replace them with plaster casts.

-In 1956 he bequeathed his studio and its entire contents to the French state, on condition that it would be reconstructed exactly as it was on the day of his death.
+In 1956 Brancusi's studio in Paris and its entire contents were bequeathed to the French state, on condition that it would be reconstructed exactly as it was on the day of his death.
 Renzo Piano designed the current space, where we can see not only his sculptures, but tools, sketches, furniture and his library.
 Here we can view his work as he wished it to be viewed, and comprehend it as he wished it to be understood.

 Another of his most famous works, Le Baiser (The Kiss), can be seen in Montparnasse Cemetery, which is also where he is buried.